openownership/data-standard/README.md

 1. `cd docs`
 2. Run `make gettext` to extract translatable English strings from the docs.
-3. *If you have new pages* run `sphinx-intl update-txconfig-resources --pot-dir _build/gettext --transifex-project-name bods-v01` to register the translation files with Transifex (generates or updates contents `.tx/config` file).

 **If you modified the codelists** also: